nootfly/Algorithms/2018/9-balls.md

 ## Nine balls

    You have nine balls.
-Eight are of the weight, and one is heavier.
+Eight are of the same weight, and one is heavier.
 You are given a balance which tells you only whether the left side or the right side heavier.
 Find the heavy ball in just two uses of the scale.

    `hint: divide the balls into sets of three items each`